abe33/widjet/README.md

 })
 ```

 The advantage of the former version is that you can benefit from the function closure for the various hooks.
-The latter version, on the other hand, promote a more OOP-like structure where you'll have to store on the object what you want to access in the various methods.
+The latter version, on the other hand, promotes a more OOP-like structure where you'll have to store on the object what you want to access in the various methods.

 #### Widgets Consumption